 Advice for New Graduates: Job Searching in a Remote World

-Today’s blog is dedicated to the graduates of the class of 2020.
+As we approach graduation season, we want to offer our congratulations and some helpful job hunting hints to the class of 2021.
 Students everywhere are eager to take the next steps in their careers by entering the job market.
 However, given the circumstances of the world and economy currently, this process likely looks much different than what you expected.
-Today, Market Street Talent is offering our advice for putting your best foot forward as you embark on your job search.
-(You’ve got this!)
+Here are our top tips for putting your best foot forward as you embark on your job search.
+You’ve got this!

-Although most opportunities to network in person are off the table for the time being, that doesn’t mean you can’t still make connections.
+Although many opportunities to network in person are still off the table for the time being, that doesn’t mean you can’t still make connections.
 LinkedIn is a great place to start!
 Connect with individuals who know you in a professional context, who are in your industry, or work for companies you’re interested in.
-LinkedIn is also a great place to find out about virtual networking events – eBrew is our favorite!
+LinkedIn is also a great place to find out about virtual networking events – eBrew is one of our favorites!

 Now is a great time to work on your self-improvement – both personally and professionally.
 Is there a gap in your skillset you’ve been meaning to fill?
 Maybe you have a existing skill that you’d like to take to the next level?
 Even if you’re not immediately able to add a new position to your resume, you can absolutely bulk up on your skills and qualifications.
 Use this time to grow in areas you may not have had the time to before!

 Keep an Open Mind

 Professional experience, regardless of field, will build your resume and further your career path.
 Try shifting your mindset – look into positions that may be outside of what you majored in or enjoyed studying in college.
 Applying the foundational skills you gained in school in new and different ways can be extremely valuable to your personal and professional development, as well as be attractive to the employers of any field.

 Do you have any tips for new college graduates as they enter the job market?